 ROTC.
 Many engineering students find satisfaction in serving their country in the Reserve Officer Training Program (ROTC) and as reserve officers after graduation.
 Junior and senior ROTC students receive compensation equivalent to a substantial scholarship.
-See the Department of Aerospace Studies section (pages 123-124) or the Department of Military Science section (pages 265-266) of this catalog.
+See the Department of Aerospace Studies section (pages 111-112) or the Department of Military Science section (pages 346-348) of this catalog.

 Scholarships, Fellowships, and Assistantships.
 A number of scholarships and assistantships are available to College of Engineering students.
-Interested high school seniors are encouraged to submit the Application for Undergraduate Admission and Scholarships to the Admissions Office before February 1 of the year they wish to receive assistance.
+Interested high school seniors are encouraged to write to the High School/College Relations Office of the University before February 1 of the year they wish to receive assistance.
 Continuing students, transfer students, and returning students should contact the Dean's Office, College of Engineering for a scholarship application.
-Completed applications are always due February 1.
+Completed applications are always due

+February 1.
+See the Financial Aid and Scholarship Information section of this catalog (pages 22-41).
 There are also opportunities for employment on research projects and other activities.